 A crisis care counseling session will focus on the student’s immediate needs, identify strategies to manage immediate concerns, determine the level of intervention necessary and identify the most appropriate care options.

-Respecting your confidentiality is one of the Counseling Services highest priorities.
+Respecting your confidentiality is one of the Counseling and Psychological Services' highest priorities.

 Typically, students share sensitive and personal information with their counselor.
 This information is not disclosed to anyone without written permission from the student.